 frame check sequence: field of redundant information based on a cyclic code, used for error detection.

 I + S frame: RLP frame that is used for user information transfer, carrying supervisory information piggyback.

-improper frame: RLP frame having an FCS error or having a header the contents of which is inconsistent with this Specification.
+improper frame: RLP frame having an FCS error or having a header the contents of which is inconsistent with the present document.